awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/README.md

 ### [Serverless photo asset management application](PhotoAssetManager/Readme.md)

 Create a Photo Asset Management (PAM) example app that uses Amazon Rekognition to categorize images, which are stored with Amazon S3 Intelligent-Tiering for cost savings.
 Users can upload new images.
 Those images are analyzed with label detection and the labels are stored in an Amazon DynamoDB table.
 Users can later request a bundle of images matching those labels.
-When images are requested, they will be retrieved from Amazon S3, zipped, and the user is sent a link to the zip.
+When images are requested, they are retrieved from Amazon S3, zipped, and the user is sent a link to the zip.

 The application uses the following services: